Operations Research Society of South Africa: Publications

 Members of the Society automatically receive paper copies of this journal.

 The Society also publishes a quarterly Newsletter.
 Apart from snippets of OR-related news, general OR articles and advertisements which are of interest to members, notices of forthcoming activities and reports on recent conferences are contained in the Newsletter.
 News items from the EC meetings and OR umbrella-organisations, such as IFORS and EURO, may also be found in the Newsletter.

 In 2019, the book Operations research in South Africa: The first 50 years, was published by the Society, with editors Prof JH Van Vuuren and Prof HA Kruger.
 Both Van Vuuren and Kruger are Fellows of ORSSA, an award given to members of ORSSA who served the Society or the science and profession in an exemplary manner over a considerable period of time.
 The volume contains a concise history of operations research in South Africa from its local inception during the late 1950s until 2018.
 It is both a comprehensive record of the activities of the Operations Research Society of South Africa during its first fifty years of existence and a compendium of operations research as practised locally in the public, private and tertiary education sectors.

 Social media

 ORSSA has three accounts on social media, and frequently updates the Facebook, Twitter and LinkedIn pages with the latest news.

 Conferences

-A national conference is organised by the Society at different venues annually, usually during the month of September, to serve as a forum for communication about OR.
-An international expert or a prominent local operations researcher is usually invited as the keynote speaker.
-This is the premier annual meeting of the Society, and apart from a rich and varied programme of presentations by both practitioners and academics, the conference usually also boasts a very enjoyable social component.
+An annual national conference is organized by the Society, usually during the month of September, to serve as a forum for communication about Operations Research.
+The conference invites a keynote speaker in operations research, and hosts presentations as well as networking events.